 NextPay is the best alternative to corporate bank accounts for small businesses and entrepreneurs in the Philippines.
-Through the platform, businesses can collect customer payments via digital invoices, manage their company money, and pay their employees, or suppliers, or bills in batches—to any bank or eWallet.
+Through the platform, businesses can collect customer payments via digital invoices and payment links, manage their company money, and pay their employees, or suppliers, or bills in batches—to any bank or eWallet.

 Lowering the barriers for growing businesses, NextPay operates on a pay-per-use model and does not require any set-up fees, maintaining balances, or ridiculously steep requirements.

-Since it started in 2020, the digital platform has processed more than PHP 170 million worth of transactions for over 100 businesses in the Philippines.
+Since it started in 2020, the digital platform has processed more than PHP 630M worth of transactions for over 150 businesses in the Philippines.

 How do I get started?